-Many wasps and bees are capable of inflicting injury with their stings, but you have little to fear from mud daubers.
+Many wasps are capable of inflicting injury with their stings, but you have little to fear from mud daubers.
 They aren't social wasps, so you seldom have to deal with more than one at a time.
 Also, they are nonaggressive, and even in the rare circumstance when one does sting you, the result is usually little more than local pain.
 Consequently, removing a mud dauber nest is not challenging.

 Video of the Day